HeRAMS-WHO/herams-i18n/docs/index.rst

 * |share-icon| **Share workspace**: Opens the user management page of a project or workspace.
 For more information on go to `User management`_

-.. note: The number of buttons visible to you depends on your `user role<#user-roles>` and might vary from one workspace/project to another.
+.. note:: The number of buttons visible to you depends on your `user role<#user-roles>` and might vary from one workspace/project to another.

 Breadcrumbs
 -----------